Becerra says government must reach people where they are to surmount vaccine inequities

 Becerra said federal plans will send vaccinators into disadvantaged communities, using mobile clinics and other means.

-“All those people who do the domestic work in homes, all the people who have to go in and do the construction work or the farm work, they have never really been accustomed to having our government say, hey, we’re going to come to the fields to vaccine you, we’re going to go to your work site,” the secretary said.
+“All those people who do the domestic work in homes, all the people who have to go in and do the construction work or the farm work, they have never really been accustomed to having our government say, hey, we’re going to come to the fields to vaccinate you, we’re going to go to your work site,” the secretary said.
 For workers who need to take a bus — or three buses — to get to a job, he said, “we are going to make sure the driver is vaccinated, [so] you are safe.”

 Becerra, who is working for now from both California and D.C., is making his first trip Tuesday as HHS secretary.
 He is visiting a Carson City, Nev., health center in the afternoon to talk up the ACA on its anniversary.